St. Louis' Gateway Arch Gets a Revamp, and a New Identity

 There’s also a one-and-a-half-mile promenade along the riverfront, and more room for event programming at the water’s edge—a critical addition.
 “This is really the only waterfront that St. Louis has,” said Shepard.
 “Everything else is really a berm or a flood wall.”

 From 2006 to 2011, an average of 2.3 million people per year visited the arch.
 Civic leaders say they think the new landscape can help increase this by about a million.
-The new plan grew out of an earlier riverfront development agenda, said Don Roe, a planner with the city, almost a decade ago.
+The new plan grew out of an earlier riverfront development agenda, said Don Roe, the city’s planning director, almost a decade ago.
 But the city, he said, quickly realized the riverfront’s fortunes couldn’t be charted independently from what surrounded it: the city itself, and the arch.
 So “CityArchRiver” was name of the nonprofit that managed the park’s design and construction, now re-dubbed the Gateway Arch Park Foundation with the project’s substantive completion.

 “We have an opportunity to bring St. Louisans down here every week, or once a month, or once every two months,” said Eric Moraczewski, executive director of the foundation.
 “That’s something that wasn’t happening before.”

 Fifty-eight percent of the cost of the new grounds came from private donors, but St. Louis County and city voters passed a small sales tax increase (three-sixteenths of a cent) in 2013 to fund construction, operations, and maintenance of the complex.
-Approximately $11 million per year for park maintenance and operations will be administered by Great Rivers Greenway, a St. Louis nonprofit that emphasizes urban connectivity.
+Approximately $11 million per year for park maintenance and operations will be administered by Great Rivers Greenway, a St. Louis public agency that draws funding from the City of St. Louis, St. Louis County, and St. Charles County to develop public green space and emphasize urban connectivity.

-The Greenway is developing a 600-mile ring of trails that trace the paths of the St. Louis region’s three major rivers: the Mississippi, the Missouri, and the Merrimack.
+The Greenway is developing a 600-mile ring of trails that trace the paths of the St. Louis region’s three major rivers: the Mississippi, the Missouri, and the Meremac.
 Already, its Mississippi Greenway offers 12 miles of trails, leading northward from the arch grounds.
 Their next major initiative is the Chouteau Greenway, which will connect the arch across 5 miles to Forest Park at the western edge of the city.

 “The whole city-arch-river project,” says Great Rivers Greenway CEO Susan Trautman, “is the keystone.”

-Note: CORRECTIONS: An earlier version of this article mistakenly described the Great Rivers Greenway as a nonprofit; it is a public agency.